How to drive safely on smart motorways

 How to drive on a smart motorway

-Smart motorways use technology to control the flow of traffic, reduce congestion and improve journey times.
-There are still 375 miles of these roads in the UK, so understanding how they work is important – both for your own safety and that of others.
+However, are still 375 miles of smart motorways in the UK, so understanding how they work is important – both for your own safety and that of others.

 • Dynamic hard shoulder: where the hard shoulder is temporarily opened up to traffic

-• All-lane running: where the full width of the road is usable with emergency refuge areas alongside
+• All-lane running: where the full width of the road is usable, with emergency refuge areas alongside

 • Controlled motorway: with three or more lanes, a hard shoulder and variable speed limits

-Tips for safe driving on smart motorways
+Safer driving on smart motorways

 Red X closed lanes smart motorway fines